solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     DBCC DROPRESULTSETCACHE
     ```

-6. Finally, disable result set caching on the database using the following query (you need to run it on the `master` database and replace `<sql_pool> with the name of your SQL pool):
+6. Finally, disable result set caching on the database using the following query (you need to run it on the `master` database and replace `<sql_pool> with the name of your SQL pool): (It can take up to a minute to disable Result Set Caching.)

     ```sql
     ALTER DATABASE [<sql_pool>]